Carnell Lake: 1995

 On February 15, 1995, the Pittsburgh Steelers chose to apply their franchise tag to Lake.
 August 15, 1995, the Pittsburgh Steelers signed Lake to a four-year, $9.20 million contract that includes a signing bonus of $2 million.
 Lake and Darren Perry returned as the starting safeties to begin the regular season.

 In Week 6, he collected a season-high eight combined tackles during a 20–16 loss at the Jacksonville Jaguars.
-On October 19, 1995, Lake was moved to cornerback and replaced Alvoid Mays after the Pittsburgh Steelers' defense allowed Bengals' quarterback Jeff Blake to throw three touchdown passes during a 49–31 win at the Cincinnati Bengals.
+Lake was moved to cornerback and replaced Alvoid Mays after the Pittsburgh Steelers' defense allowed Bengals' quarterback Jeff Blake to throw three touchdown passes in a 27-9 loss on October 19.
 Head coach Bill Cowher moved Lake to cornerback for the remainder of the season as a replacement for Rod Woodson, who tore his ACL in the season-opener against the Detroit Lions.

 On December 15, 1995, it was announced that Lake was selected to the 1996 Pro Bowl as a safety.
 Lake started in all 16 games in 1995 and recorded 63 combined tackles, 1.5 sacks, one interception, a forced fumble, and fumble recovery.
 He started the last nine regular season games at cornerback.

 The Pittsburgh Steelers finished first in the AFC Central with an 11–5 record and earned a first round bye.
 On January 6, 1996, Lake recorded five combined tackles and intercepted a pass by Bills' quarterback Jim Kelly during a 40–21 win against the Buffalo Bills in the AFC Divisional Round.
 The following week, the Pittsburgh Steelers defeated the Indianapolis Colts 20–16 in the AFC Championship Game.
 On January 28, 1996, Lake recorded five combined tackles as the Steelers lost 27–17 to the Dallas Cowboys in Super Bowl XXX.